 What is a TTB COLA Waiver?

-Securing a Certificate of Label Approval (COLA) from the TTB can often be a time-consuming process, posing challenges for companies eager to import products promptly.
+Securing a Certificate of Label Approval (COLA) from the Alcohol and Tobacco Tax and Trade Bureau (“TTB“) can often be a time-consuming process, posing challenges for companies eager to import products promptly.
 However, under specific circumstances, companies may explore the option of obtaining a COLA waiver from the TTB, facilitating the importation of certain alcohol beverages without the need for a COLA.

 Typically, TTB grants COLA waivers for alcohol beverage products intended for use at trade shows or for soliciting orders.
 Importers seeking such waivers can submit a formal letter to the agency, including detailed information about each alcohol beverage, such as class, type, quantity, country of origin, brand name, and the purpose of importation.
 The letter must also affirm that the products will adhere to various conditions, including the payment of taxes and duties, appropriate labeling, and compliance with federal regulations.